Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Accelerating Quadratic Programming via Deep Unfolding

 \subsection{Deep FlexQP Architecture}

-Our proposed {\textbf{Deep FlexQP}} learns feedback policies for the algorithm parameters as a function of the current state of the optimizer as well as the QP and ADMM residuals, see \cref{fig:architecture}.
-Based on the successes of the Deep OSQP methods discussed above, we learn separate policies $\pi_I$, $\pi_E$, and $\pi_\alpha$ for the parameters related to the inequality constraints, equality constraints, and the relaxation parameter, respectively.
-Furthermore, the $\pi_I$ and $\pi_E$ policies are designed so that the resultant architecture is independent of problem size and permutation by applying the policies in a batched fashion per constraint coefficient.
-Note that the variables $s$, $z_I$, $w_s$ and $y_I$ are one-to-one with $\mu_I$, $\sigma_s$, and $\rho_I$, and that $z_E$ and $y_E$ are one-to-one with $\mu_E$ and $\rho_E$.
-We therefore use $s$, $z_I$, $w_s$, and $y_I$ as inputs to the inequality policy $\pi_I$, along with their associated ADMM residuals and the relaxed QP residual $\zeta_I = Gx + s - h - z_I$.
-We also include the infinity norm of the QP dual residual $\zeta_\text{dual} = Px + q + G^\top y_I + A^\top y_E$ as a scale-invariant measure of optimality.
-This leads to a total of ten inputs and three outputs corresponding to the coefficients of $\mu_I$, $\sigma_s$, and $\rho_I$.
-Likewise, the equality constraint policy $\pi_E$ predicts the coefficients of $\mu_E$ and $\rho_E$ as a function of the variables $z_E$ and $y_E$, along with their associated ADMM residuals, the relaxed QP residual $\zeta_E = Ax - b - z_E$, and the infinity norm of the dual residual $\zeta_\text{dual}$, leading to six total inputs.
-Finally, the policy $\pi_\alpha$ learns the relaxation parameter $\alpha$ as a function of the infinity norms of each of the QP and ADMM residuals, which provide a scale-invariant measure of how well and fast the optimizer is converging.
-Full expressions for the residuals and policies are given in \cref{appendix:residuals}.
+Our proposed {\textbf{Deep FlexQP}} learns feedback policies for the algorithm parameters as a function of the current optimizer state as well as the QP and ADMM residuals (\cref{fig:architecture}).
+We learn separate policies $\pi_I$, $\pi_E$, and $\pi_\alpha$ for the inequality constraints, equality constraints, and relaxation parameter, respectively.
+The constraint policies $\pi_I$ and $\pi_E$ take as input the ADMM variables along with the primal and dual QP residuals, and are applied in a batched fashion per constraint coefficient, making the architecture independent of problem size and permutation.
+The relaxation policy $\pi_\alpha$ takes as input the infinity norms of each residual, providing a scale-invariant representation of the convergence progress.
+Full expressions for the policy inputs and outputs are given in \cref{appendix:residuals}.

 All policies are parameterized by long short-term memory (LSTM) networks~\citep{hochreiter1997long}, with the hypothesis that learning long-term dependencies can aid the selection of the optimal parameters.
 This furthers the idea from~\citet{saravanos2025deep} that time-varying feedback on the current (nominal) parameters can provide a large improvement.
 In our case, we are applying feedback based on a latent state capturing the optimization history.
 Our results show that LSTMs provide the most benefit for problems where the active constraints might change many times over the course of the optimization.
 An ablation analysis and further discussion is provided in \cref{appendix:ablation_lstm}.